 The hamstring muscle group is made up of three muscles located at the back of the thigh.
-They function to flex the knee and extend the hip.
-As the hamstrings are used daily and physical activities they are prone to injuries such as strains.
+Jointly, they function to flex the knee and extend the hip.
+With the daily usage of the hamstring muscles, they are prone to injuries such as strains.
 Other injuries to the hamstring muscle group include contusions, which are usually caused by a direct blow.

 A muscle strain, also called a “pull”, occurs when the muscle fibers tear.
 With the hamstring muscles this typically occurs because of a sudden acceleration, or an excessive stretch.

 A contusion, or bruise, can also happen to the hamstring muscles as a result of a direct blow or falling on the back of the thigh.

 Symptoms of a hamstring strain or contusion are similar and include:

 Treatment of a hamstring strain depends on the severity of the injury.
 Physical therapy treatment options commonly include:

 - Management of swelling and pain through rest, ice, compression and elevation